-• Credit Risk: Default and downgrade tests to better understand the behaviour of the credit portfolio.
+Credit Risk: Default and downgrade tests to better understand the behaviour of the credit portfolio.

-- Market Risk: Interest rate and inflation stress tests to help understand the interactions and the hedging arrangements. - Insurance Risks: Longevity and pandemic mortality stress tests.
+- Market Risk: Interest rate and inflation stress tests to help understand the interactions and the hedging arrangements. - Insurance Risks: Longevity and adverse mortality stress tests.
+The Company complies with the Insurance Sector Operational Cyber Risk Management Code of Conduct.
 The stresses demonstrate that the most material risks are credit and longevity.
 To mitigate these risks management monitor the credit quality of the portfolio and focus on improving their understanding of future longevity trends.
 The Company is able to meet the capital requirement following the stress testing performed.

-C.2 HOW RISKS ARE MITIGATED INCLUDING THE METHODS USED AND THE PROCESS TO MONITOR THE EFFECTIVENESS OF THESE METHODS

-Refer to C.1 above and C.4 below.
+C.2 HOW RISKS ARE MITIGATED INCLUDING THE METHODS USED AND THE PROCESS TO MONITOR THE EFFECTIVENESS OF THESE METHODS Refer to C.1 above and C.4 below.

-C.3 MATERIAL RISK CONCENTRATIONS

-Refer to C.1 above and C.4 below.
+C.3 MATERIAL RISK CONCENTRATIONS Refer to C.1 above and C.4 below.

-C.4 HOW ASSETS ARE INVESTED IN ACCORDANCE WITH THE PRUDENT PERSON PRINCIPLE AS STATED IN PARAGRAPH 5.1.2 OF THE CODE

-The Company is capitalised sufficiently to meet its ongoing business objectives from a local regulatory perspective.
+C.4 HOW ASSETS ARE INVESTED IN ACCORDANCE WITH THE PRUDENT PERSON PRINCIPLE AS STATED IN PARAGRAPH 5.1.2 OF THE CODE The Company is capitalised sufficiently to meet its ongoing business objectives from a local regulatory perspective.
 The shareholder funds supporting this business, as well as the assets that back the insurance liabilities, require a robust investment strategy.
 The Company holds a broad range of investment assets to meet the obligations arising from its business.
 The performance and liquidity of investment markets and movements in interest rates, exchange rates and inflation can impact the value of these assets as well as the value of the underlying obligations.
 A potential mismatch of assets and liabilities may impact the earnings, profitability and the capital requirements of the Company.
 The Company seeks to match the asset and liability cash flows to reduce the impact of changing economic conditions, in line with the prudent risk management principles applied by the Company and regulation.
 Additionally, a range of risk management strategies are used to manage volatility in returns from investment assets and the broader effects of adverse market conditions.

-The Company has the following risk management strategy to manage the investment portfolio of the company.

-Market risk

-The Company's exposure to market risk is influenced by one or more external factors, including changes in specified interest rates, financial instrument prices, foreign exchange rates and indices of prices or rates.

-Significant areas where the Company is exposed to these risks are:

-- · assets backing insurance contracts;

-- · assets and liabilities denominated in foreign currencies; and

-- other financial assets and liabilities.
+The Company has the following risk management strategy to manage the investment portfolio of the Company.
+Market risk The Company's exposure to market risk is influenced by one or more external factors, including changes in specified interest rates, financial instrument prices, foreign exchange rates and indices of prices or rates.
+Significant areas where the Company is exposed to these risks are: - assets backing insurance contracts; - · assets and liabilities denominated in foreign currencies; and - other financial assets and liabilities.

 The Company follows the Group market risk policy.
 The Group market risk policy sets out the overall framework for the management of market risk.
 The policy is reinforced by more granular investment policies for long term and other business, which have due regard to the nature of liabilities and guarantees and other embedded options given to policyholders.
 The Company is ultimately responsible for the management of market risk.
-The Company has chosen to outsource the execution of the LGAS Funds Withheld investment risk policy, as noted below, to LGAS.
+The Company has chosen to outsource the execution of the LGAS funds withheld investment risk policy, as noted below, to LGAS.
 The Company manages market risk using the following methods: